-The Avifauna Management Plan addresses the following matters;
+The Avifauna Management Plan shall address the following matters;

-- a) Measures to detect and protect kiwi from the likelihood of direct mortality during the construction and operation of the road, including: - A North Island brown kiwi radio-tracking programme, prior to and during construction, along the entire length of the road corridor, conducted by a suitably qualified ecologist. - ii.
-Provision for the capture and relocation of kiwi and/or their eggs during construction, if deemed appropriate by the kiwi expert, and in accordance with DOC best practice for kiwi (2018). - iii.
-Based on the outcome of radio-tracking and the identification of kiwi territories, details on the design, installation and ongoing maintenance of kiwi exclusion fencing at locations where: - (1) the territories identified by the tracking and monitoring in(i) straddle the road corridor; and - (2) the Project ecologist considers there is a high risk of kiwi being able to enter the road corridor at these locations.

-This will direct kiwi to culvert locations where they can underpass beneath the road during low stream flow conditions.
-The design and location of these fences shall be discussed with the DOC Operations Manager New Plymouth District.

-- iv.
-Provision for the placement of appropriate road signage along the new road corridor to warn motorists about the possible presence of kiwi. - b) Measures to provide for the detection of kōkako in the construction area and to prevent disturbance from construction, along with measures outlining the subsequent actions to be taken that avoid disturbance in the event that any nesting kōkako or their nests be detected within the Project Area.
-Notification shall be provided to DOC Operations Manager New Plymouth District Office,

-- TRONT, and the Planning Lead (or Nominee) within 2 hours of kokako being detected.
+- a) Measures to detect and protect kiwi from the likelihood of direct mortality during the construction and operation of the road, including: - i.
+A North Island brown kiwi radio-tracking programme, prior to and during construction, along the entire length of the road corridor, conducted by a suitably qualified ecologist. - Provision for the capture and relocation of kiwi and/or their eggs during construction, if deemed appropriate by the kiwi expert, and in accordance with DOC best practice for kiwi (2018). - iii.
+Details of the design, installation and ongoing maintenance of kiwi exclusion fencing at locations shown on the maps titled "Ecology: Kiwi Fencing Locations" (sheets 1 - 10) attached to these conditions (Schedule 3).
+This will direct kiwi to culvert underpass locations where they can pass beneath the road during low stream flow conditions.
+The design of these fences and culvert underpasses shall be discussed with the DOC Operations Manager New Plymouth District. - iv.
+Provision for the placement of appropriate road signage along the new road corridor to warn motorists about the possible presence of kiwi. - b) Measures to provide for the detection of kokako in the construction area and to prevent disturbance from construction, along with measures outlining the subsequent actions to be taken that avoid disturbance in the event that any nesting kokako or their nests be detected within the Project Area.
+Notification shall be provided to DOC Operations Manager New Plymouth District Office, TRoNT, and the Planning Lead (or Nominee) within 2 hours of kokako being detected.
 Appropriate response actions shall be implemented immediately to avoid disturbance. - c) Monitoring of Australasian bittern using automatic acoustic bird monitors at the Mimi wetland and in the Mangapepeke Valley prior to construction.
 If bittern are detected, notification must be provided to the DOC Operations Manager New Plymouth District Office within two days of the data from the automatic acoustic bird monitor being analysed.
 The Requiring Authority shall design, install and maintain low fencing adjacent to the road corridor at marshland locations where bittern are recorded, prior to operation of the road.